SlimIO/ArgParser/README.md

 - Secure with 0 external dependencies.
 - Only ship feature required for SlimIO.
-- Light and fast !
+- Light, simple and fast!

 ## Getting Started